 (Why cannot we human beings be like the lovely little creatures above!)

 My underlying assumption in writing these blogs is that you have come here because you want some aspect of Chemistry explained to you.
 My blogs have therefore become longer in recent weeks because I am trying to explain things in greater depth.
 You can access my books by going to the link “My Books” at the very top right of this webpage.
 Depending on what topic I am working on at the time (I am currently revising the Chapters on ‘Second Year Inorganic Chemistry’), a Chapter in one of the two books will be updated almost every week during term time.

 If you are in Year 13/the Upper Sixth, then this Autumn your life as a ‘child’ will come to an end and you will become an adult.
-The transition will be both scary and at the same time exciting!
+The transition will be both daunting and at the same time exciting!
 During that transition you will inevitably make some mistakes (and I made many), but mistakes can be massively helpful because if you are intelligent then you learn from your mistakes, and you then become a better person.